 Basic Uniform: Official St. Mary's School of Nursing uniform (scrub style, white top and royal pants/skirt).
 A lab coat may be worn as part of the Basic Uniform.
+A plain white short-sleeved or long-sleeved shirt may be worn under the uniform top.
+However, anytime a student is performing patient care at the bedside, the sleeves must be pulled up to the elbows.
 The uniform must be clean and wrinkle-free.
 Nursing students are to wear the basic uniform in the following situations: